 Wide area wireless network or wireless WAN technologies present a confusing array of protocols and radio technologies, each identified by an acronym.
-Adding to the confusion,
+Adding to the confusion, new technologies are developed and discussed years before becoming widely available.

 Despite the large number of specific protocols and technologies, all are components of one of three distinct families.
 The three families are: